jimmyday12/fitzRoy/cran-comments.md

 ## Resubmission
-Re-submitting in response to email from Jelena Saf regarding single quotes for package names, software names and API names in DESCRIPTION.
+Re-submitting in response to email from Martina Schmirl regarding directional quotes for package names, software names and API names in DESCRIPTION.

-I have added single quotes in the DESCRIPTION file for `fitzRoy`, `AFL Tables`, `Footy Wire`, and `The Squiggle`.
+I have added changed all backtick quotes with single quotes in the DESCRIPTION file for 'fitzRoy', 'AFL Tables', 'Footy Wire', and 'The Squiggle'.

+I have also made sure to reset user options in the vignette `mens-stats.Rmd` as per Martina's comments.

 ## Test environments
 * local OS X install, R 3.5.3